Classifies all applications, on all ports, all the time

 Prevents known and unknown threats

-The controlling element of the PA-5200 Series is PAN-OS®, security operating system, which that natively classifies all traffic, inclusive of applications, threats and content, and then ties that traffic to the user, regardless of location or device type.
+The controlling element of the Palo Alto Networks® PA-800 Series appliances is PAN-OS® security operat- ing system, which natively classifies all traffic, inclusive of applications, threats and content, and then ties that traffic to the user, regardless of location or device type.
 The application, content and user – in other words, the business elements that run your business – are then used as the basis of your security policies, resulting in an improved security posture and a reduction in incident response time.

 The following Palo Alto Networks subscriptions unlock certain firewall features or enable the firewall to